eltonlaw/machine-learning-models/VGG/README.md

 ![](https://github.com/eltonlaw/machine-learning-models/blob/master/VGG/images/data_preprocessing_1.png?raw=true)

-Okay, no clue why the data is tiled, but luckily someone on [StackOverflow knows](https://stackoverflow.com/questions/28005669/how-to-view-an-rgb-image-with-pylab).
+The data is tiled, but luckily someone on [StackOverflow knows](https://stackoverflow.com/questions/28005669/how-to-view-an-rgb-image-with-pylab).
 Basically, it has to do with the order in which the data is reshaped.
 The default for a numpy reshape is `C` which means to read/write elements in C-like index order.
-The StackOverflow post states that a Fortran-like index order will solve the problem.
+Using a Fortran-like index order, `F` will solve the problem.

 ```python3
 ...